This activity is intended for healthcare providers delivering care to women and their families.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.Read Disclaimer & Fine Print

 Colorectal cancer (CRC) is the third most common new site and cause of cancer death in the US.
-Screening is recommended for all patients 50 to 75 years of age, based on USPSTF guidance.
+While most cases will be diagnosed between the ages of 65 and 74 years, approximately 10.5% will occur in individuals <50 years.
+USPSTF has updated guidelines that recommend screening starting at age 45.
 There are currently multiple screening strategies available and professional guidelines may differ in approach.

 The USPSTF recommends the following